 Learn more about our most popular routes to Penn State.

 Upon your arrival, getting around on your Penn State trip will be a breeze.
 The downtown area and campus are extremely walkable.

 The primary modes of transportation in Penn State are the Loop and Link buses, which are free throughout campus.
 The CATABUS offers travel options throughout the local area.

 In addition, taxis and ride shares make up a major presence in Penn State.

 After your long exhaustive day of sight-seeing, you’re going to need a place to crash.
 Assuming you’re not staying in someone’s dorm or apartment, Penn State offers plenty of hotel accommodations.

 The most lavish hotels in Penn State would be the Atherton Hotel or the Hilton Garden Inn State College, putting you in a central location to many of the city’s sights.

-Alternatively, many hotels such as the Days Inn, Comfort Suites, or Airbnb's are available at a lower cost and offer plenty of travel options for your trip to Penn State.
+Alternatively, many hotels such as the Days Inn, Comfort Suites, or other rentals are available at a lower cost and offer plenty of travel options for your trip to Penn State.

 Nightlife in Penn State

 Understandably so, Penn State is a college town at heart and therefore has a pretty wild nightlife.